 A few weeks after the physical examination you will receive your personal results together with a short explanation.
 These results contain the levels for a number of important risk factors for cardiovascular disease, such as your blood pressure, blood sugar level, and cholesterol.
 Below you can read about the specific results you can expect.
 We also send these results to your general practitioner (GP).
 If you don’t want your GP to receive this information, you unfortunately won’t be able to take part in the study.

 Personal results that are sent to your e-mail address:

 The glucose level in the blood reflects the blood sugar level.
-The body uses glucose as fuel.
-If the glucose level is raised, there is a greater risk of diabetes.
+Glucose is used as fuel in the body, but if the glucose level increases, there is a higher risk of diabetes.